Preventative and Diagnostic Care

 We utilize the safest anesthetics for all surgical procedures, allowing your cat to wake quickly and safely.

 ECG, pulse oximeter, blood pressure, temperature monitoring are utilized with every procedure.
 We have a hot dog warming blanket that keeps cats from getting too hot or cold.
 The veterinarian and assistants follow your cat's condition at all stages.
-Pre-anesthetic lab work is required and peri- and post-operative analgesics (pain management) are provided on an individualized basis.
+Pre-anesthetic lab work is required.
+Pain management after the procedure are provided on an individualized basis.

 Even when your pet is healthy, bi-annual exams are vital.
 When treated early, there are issues that can be quickly and cheaply solved, which is why we’re committed to practicing preventative care at our Veterinary Hospital.
 Contact us to learn more about our services and how you can help make a difference in the lives of pets.